-Number of results – A count of claims in the system with the status associated with Awaiting Process and assigned to the users currently selected stations (see section 4.1.1).
+Number of results – A count of claims in the system with the status associated with Awaiting Process and assigned to the users currently selected stations (see section 4.1).

-Double Arrow – Navigates the user forward or backward 10 pages of claims.
+Arrow – Navigates the user forward or backward a page of claims.

 Entries/Page – A dropdown used to set how many claims should display per page of the table.